aklump/drupal_service_uptime/documentation/source/_overview.md

 ## Configuration

-* Visit _/admin/reports/service-uptime_
-* Click on the link to sign up for your Service Uptime account.
+* [Sign up](http://www.serviceuptime.com/?aff=R779) for a free Service Uptime account.
-* Add a service of type: web page
+* Add a monitor using the values shown at _/admin/reports/service-uptime_.
-* Copy the settings for Page URL and Search String into your service
-* Update the Statistics link from your new account.
+* Add additional configuration to your monitor as desired.
-* Test your connection and site back and enjoy
+* Test your connection from the Service Uptime control panel.